Easy attention: A simple attention mechanism for temporal predictions with transformers: Introduction

-In recent years, transformer neural networks~\cite{vaswani2017attention} have revolutionized the field of ML, demonstrating remarkable capabilities in natural-language processing {(NLP)~\cite{transformer_nlp}} and various other domains~\cite{transformer_image,yousif_zhang_yu_vinuesa_lim_2023}.
-Thanks to their unique self-attention mechanism~\cite{vaswani2017attention}, {transformers have} shown the capability to identify and predict the temporal dynamics of chaotic systems by capturing long-term {dependencies in the data}~\cite{non_instruct_pod_transformer,geneva2022transformers,solera2023beta}.
-This promising performance {has motivated several studies focused on} improving the self-attention mechanism of transformer models used for physical modelling~\cite{cao2021choose, katharopoulos2020transformers_rnn}.
-Additionally, in the context of reducing complexity in NLP, more studies on improving self-attention mechanism have emerged~\cite{kitaev2020reformer,wang2020linformer,dao2023flashattention2}, and they have reported promising results while reducing the computational cost.
-Note that all the mentioned improvements on self attention follow the idea of the retrieval process which comprises queries, keys and values.
-However, in the present study, inspired by work done on Koopman operators~\cite{ koopman_steven,khodkar2019koopmanbased,bevanda2021koopman,eivazi_2021108816}, we {propose} a new attention mechanism {denoted by} easy attention, which use neither the {$\rm softmax$}~\cite{cao2021choose,wang2020linformer} nor {the} linear projections of queries and keys; this has the goal of reducing the complexity of the {model} and improving {its} interpretability.
-We propose a multi-easy-attention method for trajectory reconstruction {combined} with discrete Fourier transform, and {implement it} on the transformer architecture to predict temporal dynamics of chaotic systems.
+In recent years, transformer neural networks~\cite{vaswani2017attention} have revolutionized the field of ML, demonstrating remarkable capabilities in natural-language-processing (NLP)~\cite{transformer_nlp} and computer vision~\cite{transformer_image}, but also fluid mechanics~\cite{yousif_zhang_yu_Vinuesa_lim_2023}.
+Thanks to their matrix-multiplication-based attention mechanism~\cite{vaswani2017attention}, {transformers have} shown the capability to identify and predict the temporal dynamics of chaotic systems by capturing long-term {dependencies in the data}~\cite{non_instruct_pod_transformer,geneva2022transformers,solera2023beta}.
+This promising performance {has motivated several studies focused on} improving the attention mechanism of transformer models used for physical modeling~\cite{cao2021choose, katharopoulos2020transformers_rnn}.
+Furthermore, in the context of reducing computational complexity in natural language processing tasks such as machine translation and language modeling, more studies have emerged on improving the attention mechanism, in particular self-attention, have emerged~\cite{kitaev2020reformer,wang2020linformer,dao2023flashattention2}, and they have reported promising results while reducing computational cost.
+Note that all the mentioned improvements on self-attention follow the idea of the retrieval process which comprises queries, keys and values.
+However, in the present study, the approach is inspired by recent work on Koopman operators, which suggests treating attention as a finite-rank operator~\cite{ koopman_steven,khodkar2019koopmanbased,bevanda2021koopman,eivazi_2021108816}, we {propose} a new attention mechanism {denoted by} easy attention, which uses neither the {$\rm softmax$}~\cite{cao2021choose,wang2020linformer} nor {the} linear projections of queries and keys; this has the goal of reducing the complexity of the {model} and improving {its} interpretability.
+Our objective is to predict the temporal evolution of dynamical systems.
+Typically, self-attention is computed for every input; however, this choice can be less effective in chaotic systems as the input can vary arbitrarily, while keeping the same underlying system dynamics.
+The Kolmogorov–Arnold–Moser (KAM) Theory shows that conservative attractors remain invariant under small perturbations~\cite{Chierchia2009}.
+Based on this intuition, we propose an easy-attention formulation that is optimized during training and it is not input-dependent at inference time.
+Thus, we learn an importance score for the input variables that encodes the system dynamics rather than the instantaneous attention of the input values.
+This approach provides significant performance improvements in the prediction of the trajectories of chaotic systems, as it fully exploits the spatial periodicity that is naturally present in most chaotic systems, assuming an underlying constant pattern over time, the invariant set.